See why 4thWay now accepts ethical ads.

 What does Lendwise do?

-Lendwise is one of just two UK-based P2P lending companies that lends to fund people’s education.
-It’s the only one that funds large sums to cover tuition fees, focusing exclusively on postgraduate and professional qualifications.
+Lendwise is the only UK-based P2P lending company that lends to fund people’s education.
+You and other lenders collectively lend relatively large sums for personal loans to cover tuition fees.
+The vast majority of Lendwise’s loans are financing for postgraduate and professional qualifications.

 When did Lendwise start?